-- 14.7.
-The parent will be informed in writing of the headteacher's decision. - 14.8.
-Where a pupil is withdrawn from sex education, the headteacher will ensure that the pupil receives appropriate alternative education. - 15.
-Behaviour - 15.1.
+15. Behaviour

+- 15.1.
 The school has a zero-tolerance approach to bullying.
 We aim to foster a culture based on mutual respect and understanding for one another. - 15.2.
 Any bullying incidents caused as a result of the relationships, sex and health education programme, such as those relating to sexual orientation, will be dealt with as seriously as other bullying incidents within the school. - 15.3.
 Any occurrence of these incidents will be reported to a member of school staff, who will then discipline the pupil once they are on school premises. - 15.4.
-These incidents will be dealt with following the processes in our Behavioural Policy and Anti-Bullying Policy. - 16.
-Staff training - 16.1.
+These incidents will be dealt with following the processes in our Behavioural Policy and Anti-Bullying Policy.

+16. Staff training

+- 16.1.
 All staff members at the school will undergo training on an annual basis to ensure they are up-to-date with the relationship, sex and health education programme and associated issues. - 16.2.
 Members of staff responsible for teaching the subjects will undergo further training as required, led by the relationships, sex and health education subject leader, to ensure they are fully equipped to teach the subjects effectively. - 16.3.
-Training of staff will also be scheduled around any updated guidance on the programme and any new developments, such as sending indecent images or 'sexting', which may need to be addressed in relation to the programme. - 17.
-Confidentiality - 17.1.
+Training of staff will also be scheduled around any updated guidance on the programme and any new developments, such as sending indecent images or 'sexting', which may need to be addressed in relation to the programme.

+17. Confidentiality

+- 17.1.
 Confidentiality within the classroom is an important component of relationships, sex and health education, and teachers are expected to respect the confidentiality of their pupils as far as is possible. - 17.2.
-Teachers will, however, alert the headteacher about any suspicions of inappropriate behaviour or potential abuse as per the school's Child Protection and Safeguarding Policy. - 17.3.
-Pupils will be fully informed of the school's responsibilities in terms of confidentiality and will be aware of what action may be taken if they choose to report a concern or make a disclosure.
+Teachers will, however, alert the headteacher about any suspicions of inappropriate behaviour or potential abuse as per the school's Child Protection and Safeguarding Policy.

+- 17.3.
+Pupils will be fully informed of the school's responsibilities in terms of confidentiality and will be aware of what action may be taken if they choose to report a concern or make a disclosure. - 17.4.
+Any reports made during lessons, or as a result of the content taught through the curriculum, will be reported to the DSL and handled in accordance with the Child Protection and Safeguarding Policy.

+18. Monitoring quality

+- 18.1.
+The relationships, sex and health education subject leader is responsible for monitoring the quality of teaching and learning for the subjects.

+- 18.2.
+The relationships, sex and health education subject leader will conduct subject monitoring on an annual basis, which will include a mixture of the following:

+- Self-evaluations

-- 17.4.
-Any reports made during lessons, or as a result of the content taught through the curriculum, will be reported to the DSL and handled in accordance with the Child Protection and Safeguarding Policy. - 18.
-Monitoring quality - 18.1.
-The relationships, sex and health education subject leader is responsible for monitoring the quality of teaching and learning for the subjects. - 18.2.
-The relationships, sex and health education subject leader will conduct subject monitoring on an annual basis, which will include a mixture of the following: - Self-evaluations - Lesson drop in or feedback - Learning walks - Work scrutiny - Lesson planning scrutiny - 18.3.
-The relationships, sex and health education subject leader will create annual subject reports for the headteacher and governing board to report on the quality of the subjects. - 18.4.
-The relationships, sex and health education subject leader will work regularly and consistently with the headteacher and governors, e.g. through termly review meetings, to evaluate the effectiveness of the subjects and implement any changes. - 19.
-Monitoring and review - 19.1.
+- Lesson drop in or feedback

+- Learning walks

+- Work scrutiny

+- Lesson planning scrutiny

+- 18.3.
+The relationships, sex and health education subject leader will create annual subject reports for the headteacher and governing board to report on the quality of the subjects.

+- 18.4.
+The relationships, sex and health education subject leader will work regularly and consistently with the headteacher and governors, e.g. through termly review meetings, to evaluate the effectiveness of the subjects and implement any changes.

+19. Monitoring and review

+- 19.1.
 This policy will be reviewed on an annual basis by the relationships, sex and health education subject leader and headteacher.
-The next scheduled review date for this policy is March 2021. - 19.2.
+The next scheduled review date for this policy is March 2022. - 19.2.
 This policy will also be reviewed in light of any changes to statutory guidance, feedback from parents, staff or pupils, and issues in the school or local area that may need addressing. - 19.3.
 The governing board is responsible for approving this policy. - 19.4.
-Any changes made to this policy will be communicated to all staff, parents and, where necessary, pupils.
+Any changes made to this policy will be communicated to all staff, parents and, where necessary, pupils. - 20.
+The Growing Up aspect is attached below.